botfatherio/botfather.io/src/content/posts/roadmap-to-botfather-5.md

 ##### Script manifest

 In the future bot scripts will have a manifest file.
-Manifest files allow us to add a proper script browser to the botfather client and a permission system.
+Manifest files allow us to add a proper script browser to the Botfather client and a permission system.

 ##### Inbuild Script Browser

 With the script browser in place one no longer has to head over to our website, pick a script and download it from Github/Bitbucket/Gitlab.
-Instead on opens botfathers buildin script browser and select which script to run.
+Instead on opens Botfather's buildin script browser and select which script to run.
 It then will be downlaoded and run automatically.

 ##### Permission system